PROFILE

 the ambassadorial level in 1992.
 Total U.S.

-government assistance, including food aid,
+Government assistance, including food aid,

 between 1991 and 2003 was $2.3 billion.
-During
+The U.S.

-U.S. development assistance to Ethiopia is
+development assistance to

-focused on reducing famine vulnerability,
+Ethiopia is focused on reducing famine

-hunger, and poverty and emphasizes economic,
+vulnerability, hunger, and poverty and

-governance, and social sector policy reforms.
+emphasizes economic, governance, and social

-Some military training funds, including training
+sector policy reforms.
+Some military training

-in such issues as the laws of war and observance
+funds, including training in such issues as the

-of human rights, also are provided.
+laws of war and observance of human rights, also

 Principal U.S. Officials

-Deputy Chief of Mission--Janet Wilgus
+Deputy Chief of Mission--Deborah Malac

 Chiefs of Sections

-U.S. Agency for International Development
+U.S. Agency for International Development (USAID)--Glenn

-Defense Attaché Officer--Col. Richard Orth
+Defense Attaché Officer--Col. Brad Anderson

-The address and telephone/fax numbers for the
+The address and telephone/fax numbers for the U.S.

-Embassy in Ethiopia are P.O.
-Box 1014,
+Ethiopia are P.O.
+Box 1014, Entoto Street, Addis

-Entoto Street, Addis Ababa, Ethiopia (tel:
+Ababa, Ethiopia (tel: 251/11/517-40-00; fax:

-U.S. Embassy's Washington address is: 2030 Addis
+address is: 2030 Addis Ababa Place, Washington,

-Ababa Place, Washington, DC, 20521-2030.
-Embassy
+DC, 20521-2030.
+Embassy website: http://ethiopia.usembassy.gov/.